Freshwater crocodile: Distribution and habitat

 In May 2013, a freshwater crocodile was seen in a river near the desert town of Birdsville, hundreds of kilometres south of their normal range.
 A local ranger suggested that years of flooding may have washed the animal south, or it may have been dumped as a juvenile.

 A population of freshwater crocodiles has been repeatedly sighted for a number of decades in the Ross River that runs through Townsville.
-The predominate theory is that the heavy flooding common to the area may have washed a number of the animals in to the Ross River Catchment area.
+The predominant theory is that the heavy flooding common to the area may have washed a number of the animals in to the Ross River Catchment area.

-Biology and behavior
+Biology and behaviour

 They compete poorly with saltwater crocodiles, but are saltwater tolerant.

 An individual being eaten by an olive python has been filmed; it was reported to have succumbed after a struggle of around five hours.

 Reproduction

 Eggs are laid in holes during the Australian dry season (usually in August) and hatch at the beginning of the wet season (November/December).
 The crocodiles do not defend their nests during incubation.
 From one to five days prior to hatching, the young begin to call from within the eggs.
 This induces and synchronizes hatching in siblings and stimulates adults to open the nest.
 If the adult that opens a given nest is the female which laid the eggs is unknown.
 As young emerge from the nest, the adult picks them up one by one in the tip of its mouth and transports them to the water.
 Adults may also assist young in breaking through the egg shell by chewing or manipulating the eggs in its mouth.